 Q: How do I get the field elements to practice?

-A: CNY Drones created Rig Rescue with cost in mind.
+A: CNY Drones creates an annual Team Drone Challenge with cost in mind.
 Field elements are made with readily available parts to make it easy for teams to get started.
-The few exceptions will be made available to teams that register for the competition.
-We also provide instructions for how to assemble field elements.
-Elements require maneuvering through obstacles, taking off and landing, the ability to land on a moving object, picking up items, dropping off items, and taking photos or video.
+Any exceptions will be made available to teams that register for the competition.
+We also provide registered teams with instructions for how to assemble field elements or recreate any needed heights or distances for practice.
+Elements generally require maneuvering through obstacles, taking off and landing, the ability to land on a moving object, picking up items, dropping off items, and taking photos or video.
+Additional elements, including any use of sensors, will be described in the Challenge Manual.
 We suggest starting with easier elements and working up to those that require higher level skills.
+Our Challenges are created to allow any team the opportunity to participate.

 Q: How do I get help starting a team?